-Jungle Jewel Exotics harvests our Red Oak leaves from a safe site that is free of pesticides and other chemicals that may be harmful to your amphibian and reptile friends.
+Jungle Jewel Exotics harvests our leaves from a safe site that is free of pesticides and other chemicals that may be harmful to your amphibian and reptile friends.

-Oak leaves are an ideal leaf litter for all frogs to use, especially smaller species like Ranitomeya, Oophaga pumilio, Ameerega, Leucomela, Auratus, Tinctorius.
-Snakes, Geckos and other reptiles will also find great enrichment when you add oak leaves to their enclosures.
+Oak leaves are an ideal leaf litter for all frogs to use, especially smaller species like Ranitomeya, Oophaga pumilio, Ameerega, Leucomelas, Auratus, Tinctorius.
+Snakes, Geckos and other reptiles will also find great enrichment when you add leaf litter to their enclosures.
 Oak Leaves will help mimic a natural setting and is part of a healthy bioactive enclosure for your reptiles and amphibians.